 - The original map of Edinburgh Zoo.

-Interact with the exhibition
+Interaction with the exhibition

-- Explore Bartholomew's map-colouring technique
+- Explored Bartholomew's map-colouring technique